Neuroscience

 All students are required to enroll in the Brain Lunch seminar for 1 semester in each of Years 1 and 2, and again in Year 4 (see "Presentations" under "Required Professional Development" below)

-One Graduate Course in Each of the Following Three Foundational Areas
+Foundational courses: One Graduate Course in Each category

 Students can either take one graduate-level course from each category, or three graduate level courses from two areas, plus a selected advanced undergraduate course from a third area.
+Graduate level courses are numbered 200 and above.
+Advanced undergraduate courses are numbered 100-199.
 They are taken in years 1–2.
 Courses offered will vary depending on the semester.
 The courses below are samples of courses that fulfill the area requirements.

 1. Cellular, Molecular and Developmental Neuroscience